graphprotocol/graph-improvement-proposals/gips/0052-timeline-and-requirements-for-l2-rewards.md

 We propose four steps to take rewards from the current status to 100% minted on L2:

-1) Bump to 25% on L2 after releasing all migration helpers as described in GIP-0046
+1) Bump to 25% on L2 after releasing all L2 Transfer Tools as described in GIP-0046
-2) Bump to 50% on L2 after at least two weeks of migration helpers working as expected, and some increase in L2 participation.
+2) Bump to 50% on L2 after at least two weeks after that, and some increase in L2 participation.
 3) Bump to 95% on L2 two months after the previous step, as long as everything is working as expected and there is a considerable increase in L2 participation.
-4) Bump to 100% on L2 a month after the previous step, as long as a large percentage of subgraphs have migrated to L2.
+4) Bump to 100% on L2 a month after the previous step, as long as a large percentage of subgraphs have transferred to L2.

 Note this proposal is more about the steps than the actual percentages, if the community or the Council prefer different issuance values for each step, the proposal can still be implemented with different values.